ML-Bioinfo-CEITEC/ENNGene/README.md

  * `Training folder containing the model (hdf5 file)` Except the hdf5 file with the trained model, the folder must contain the parameters.yaml file logged when training the model.
  Form that the parameters necessary for sequence preprocessing are read, and displayed below the field after that.

-`Use a custom trained model` When using model trained otherwise that through the application, necessary parameters must be provided separately.
+`Use a custom trained model` When using model trained otherwise than through the application, necessary parameters must be provided separately.
 When selected this option, you must provide:
  * `Trained model (hdf5 file)` Path to the hdf5 file with the trained model.
  * `Window size` The size of the window must be the same as when used ofr the training the given model.
- * `Seed` Parameter used for the reproducibility of the semi-random window placement.
  * `Number of classes` Number must be the same as the number of classes used for training the given model.
  * `Class labels` Provide names of the classes for better results interpretation.
  The order of the classes must be the same as when encoding them for training the given model.